 The WCM Coordination and Briefing Team (CBT)

-For the WCM to be sustainable and remain relevant, it must facilitate the provision of timely advice and support by aggregating information developed by Members, by helping to coordinate responses to requests by humanitarian and UN colleagues and/or facilitate linkages with Members.
+For the WCM to be sustainable and remain relevant, it will [Obayashi]facilitate the provision of timely advice and support by aggregating information from [Obayashi] Members, by helping to coordinate responses to requests by humanitarian and UN colleagues and/or facilitate linkages with Members.
 It will also provide a framework for stakeholder engagement across the broad UN Anticipatory Action arena (Figure 2).

 The CBT will be tasked with coordinating WMO support to the UN and HA.
 The team will be based within the WMO Secretariat in Geneva, will work normal office hours, and will not replace or duplicate the operational services and advice provided by WMO Members.
 The CBT Terms of Reference can be described under the following five key themes: